The diaphragm is a reusable dome-shaped cup that fits over the opening to the cervix and prevents pregnancy.

 - High fever (which can be a sign of toxic shock syndrome)

 You also should call your doctor if your diaphragm gets a hole in it or does not seem to fit right.
 If your diaphragm has any of these problems, it needs to be replaced.
-If you keep using it as is, you could increase your risk of getting pregnant.
+If you keep using it, you could increase your risk of getting pregnant.

 Written by familydoctor.org editorial staff